Yahoo Mail’s app now surfaces attachments and important travel info

 Elsewhere, Yahoo Mail’s active updates feature curates the top of inboxes with package tracking, travel info, or (on iOS) promotions that are about to expire, and its view for subscriptions tool lets users unsubscribe from newsletters with a single tap.
 The app’s interface has been rejiggered for one-handed usage and spruced up with new settings, including control over which types of mail push notification highlight (personal versus promotional) and the inbox’s color and sounds.
 And it’s now a bit easier to log in with third-party email accounts, thanks to a streamlined onboarding flow.

 “Fundamental to our humanity is how we connect and communicate,” said Guru Gowrappan, CEO of Yahoo parent company Verizon Media.
 “Today, much of that communication happens on mobile.
-People rely on email to manage and organize their lives from navigating multiple accounts, business documents, travel itineraries, and shopping.
+People rely on email to manage and organize their lives — from navigating multiple accounts, business documents, [and] travel itineraries [to] shopping.
 It’s more important than ever to do this efficiently and stress-free.
 We’re really proud of the new Yahoo Mail and how it helps people take better control.”

 Yahoo Mail’s last major mobile release, which debuted in June 2018, came with a redesigned dashboard for smartphone web browsers and an app optimized for phones running Android Go, a variant of Google’s operating system optimized for low-end devices.
-In November 2017, Yahoo Mail gained new coupon and travel tools, including the ability to “clip”digital coupons and keep track of info like boarding passes.
+In November 2017, Yahoo Mail gained new coupon and travel tools, including the ability to “clip” digital coupons and keep track of info like boarding passes.
 Prior to that, Mail debuted photo-sharing functionality that syncs your phone’s camera roll with your account on desktop.